 When I’m stressed out from it all, you will find me decompressing by way of isolation.
 I don’t do too much social media, I burrow myself in my bedroom and watch TV.
-So there’s no a lot of motivation to write reviews or research murder.
+So, there’s not a lot of motivation to write reviews or research murder.

 Today, it’s time to break the slump!

-Some stress has been alleviated from my brain mush, I’ve been watching an ass-load of horror movies for the #31daysofhorror challenge, and I’m feeling in the Halloween spirit.
+With some stress alleviated from my brain mush, I’ve been watching an ass-load of horror movies for the #31daysofhorrorchallenge, and I’m feeling in the Halloween spirit.

 My favourite holiday hit me late this year for a lot of reasons, but I’m in it now!